What is a POS integration?

 - Common integrations

-In an EPOS system these are the most common integrations happening throughout the day:
+In an full Point of Sale system, these are the most common integrations happening throughout the day:

 - Your back office hub automatically sends stock and product information to your till